There are so many wonderful things to do in Panama City Beach, FL. Let me take you through my amazing few days there, to help you plan your trip.

 More accommodation at Panama City Beach

 Airbnb has some unique condos, houses and rooms to rent along Panama City Beach, meaning you can try something different to suit your budget.
-Take a look at all the properties available below…
+Take a look at all the Panama City Beach accommodation available on this link.

 1. Get fancy at Firefly Restaurant